Glossary of Financial Terms

 |---|---|

-| Commercial Paper Benchmark | The Treasurer’s Office uses Bloomberg DOCP (Direct Offer Commercial Paper), a widely used and respected online investment tool, to evaluate the state’s commercial paper investments.
-Bloomberg DOCP provides daily and historical rates for commercial paper and connects buyers and sellers of commercial paper. |
+| Commercial Paper | The Treasurer’s Office uses Bloomberg DOCP (Direct Offer Commercial Paper), a widely used and respected online investment tool, to evaluate the state’s commercial paper investments.
+Bloomberg DOCP provides daily and historical rates for commercial paper and connects buyers and sellers. |

-| Coupon Rate | The interest rate on a debt instrument that the issuer has promised to pay the holder until the maturity. |
+| Commercial Paper Ratings | The interest rate on a debt instrument that the issuer has promised to pay the holder until maturity. |

-| Debt Instrument | A generic term for a written promise or IOU to repay a loan, also referred to as a security.
-Examples include bonds, commercial paper and certificates of deposit. |
+| Debt Instrument | A generic term for a written promise or IOU to repay a loan, also called a security.
+Examples include bonds, commercial paper, and certificates of deposit. |

 | Discount Security | A debt instrument that is issued below the face value and redeemed at the full face value. |

-| Effective Yield | The return on investment after adjusting for factors such as inflation, fees, the purchase price and interest payments, thus garnering a yield that is more encompassing and meaningful than the coupon rate. |
+| Face Value | The return on investment, after adjusting for factors such as inflation, fees, the purchase price, and interest payments, thus yields a figure that is more encompassing and meaningful than the coupon rate. |

 | Farm Credit Bonds | These are bonds issued by the Banks of the Federal Farm Credit System.
 The proceeds from the purchase of these bonds are used to fund loans to Illinois borrowers using the same rules as those of the agricultural program. |